Minister urges respect for state institutions

 Speaking at a meeting with the National House of Chiefs (NHC) in Kumasi, he said the negative perception and mindset towards the police and judiciary would have to change.

-Mr. Bani repeated the determination of the police and other security agencies to protect the unity and stability of the nation as the people readied to go to the polls.
+Mr. Bani repeated the determination of the police and other security agencies to protect the unity and stability of the nation, as the people ready to go to the polls.

-Already, the police had identified 5,003 hotspots across the country where more officers and men would be deployed during the election.
+Already, the police had identified 5,003 hotspots across the country, where more officers and men would be deployed during the elections.

-He indicated that they would work to ensure that the upcoming election did not throw the country into turmoil.
+He indicated that they would work to ensure that the upcoming elections did not throw the country into turmoil.